Nainik2509/Vuexy-React-Next-Js/docs/guide/layout/icons.md

 ## Third Party Icons

 :::tip
-If you want to use any third party icon library, we suggest you use `react-icons` package.
+If you want to use any third party icon library, we suggest you use the `react-icons` package.
 It provides most of the famous icons such as Material Design Icons, FontAwesome Icons, Feather Icons, React Bootstrap Icons, Ant Design Icons, BoxIcons, etc.
 :::

 ### React Icons

 You may go through the [React Icons](https://www.npmjs.com/package/react-icons) for installation and more details.
-Suppose you want to override the icons in the vertical menu with FontAwesome Icons from `react-icons` package, you need to import icons from `react-icons/fa` package and remove other icons' import statements in and from `src/navigation/vertical/index.ts` file respectively.
+Suppose you want to override the icons in the vertical menu with FontAwesome Icons from the `react-icons` package, you need to import icons from the `react-icons/fa` package and remove other icons' import statements in and from the `src/navigation/vertical/index.ts` file respectively.

 ```ts
 // src/navigation/vertical/index.ts